This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - suffering a loss of communication skills.

 A shutdown will continue until the person feels able to cope again and, once the initial shutdown lessens, they may show signs of exhaustion, confusion, or detachment.
-A shutdown can follow a meltdown if exhaustion reaches crisis level.How would you describe the effect of shutdowns on your daily functioning and emotional wellbeing?
+A shutdown can follow a meltdown if exhaustion reaches crisis level.Rate the impact of shutdowns on your day-to-day life?

 A post-traumatic psychological injury can lead to a deep, persistent state of low physical and mental energy in response to the body's psychological and physiological resources being overworked for an extended period of time.